stuart73/UnityPacmania/README.md

 This game was created with Unity and C#.

 ## Motivation
 This project exists simply for tutorial and educational purposes to help people learn how to create a classic 2D arcade game in Unity and C#.
 This project focuses directly on the programming side and also using the Unity editor.
-All the game media files are simply a copy from the original and added to the project.
+The programming is done in a modern C# style using unity's component model.
+All the game media files are based from the original and added to the project.

 To take advantage of this tutorial, it is presumed that a basic understanding of Unity and C# programming is required.